hyd123/Homepage/index.md

 </p>
 <h2>ABOUT ME</h2>
 I am a PhD candidate in <a href="http://www.ee.cityu.edu.hk/home/">Department of Electrical Engineering</a>, <a href="http://www.cityu.edu.hk/">City University of Hong Kong</a>.
 My supervisor is <a href="http://www.ee.cityu.edu.hk/~syyuen/">Dr. Shiu Yin Yuen</a>.
 Before admitted to CityU, I worked and studied in the multimedia lab, <a href="https://www.rutgers.edu/">Rutgers University</a> with <a href="http://www.ece.rutgers.edu/~marsic/">Professor Ivan Marsic</a>.<br>
 I was born and grew up in Chengdu, a beautiful city located in southwest China.
-In my spare time, I enjoy playing computer games, watching comics and animes, playing basketball.
+In my spare time, I enjoy playing computer games, watching comics and animes and playing basketball.

 <h2>EDUCATION</h2>